stanlocht/snap/README.md

 - Written in Go
 - Command-line interface (CLI) similar to Git
-- All commits must start with a Gitmoji (e.g., :sparkles:, ✨)
+- All commits must start with a Snapmoji (e.g., :sparkles:, ✨)
 - Built-in issue tracking (create, assign, close issues)
 - Gamification system where users earn points for contributions
 - Local-first design (like Git)